 February, the month I used to feel ambivalent about, has become one of my favourite months!

-And this year, for Valentine’s Day, I want to send out a Valentine to:
+And while I’m still not a big fan of Valentine’s Day, I want to send out a Valentine to:

 - adoptees who, like me, bear what has been called a primal wound—the loss of their mother at or near birth;

 - birth parents who gave away a piece of their hearts when they gave away their babies;